Where Can I Live Stream An Event: Live Streaming Platforms

 Features

-TikTok Live includes built-in monetization through LIVE Gifts, along with multi-guest streaming, visual effects, duets, and strong algorithmic promotion to new audiences.
-Clips and highlights can quickly gain traction on the For You Page, extending reach far beyond the live session itself.
+TikTok Live includes strong built-in monetization through LIVE Gifts, multi-guest streaming, visual effects, filters, duets/stitching, and real-time interactive tools.
+Its powerful algorithm provides strong promotion to new audiences via the For You Page.
+Clips and highlights from lives can quickly gain viral traction, significantly extending reach beyond the live session itself.

-The platform offers massive exposure among younger audiences, making it ideal for music releases, dance challenges, virtual events, and fan Q&As.
-Real-time gifting also allows creators and promoters to generate immediate revenue during live performances.
+The platform offers massive exposure to younger audiences, making it ideal for music releases, dance challenges, virtual performances, fan Q&As, artist activations, and trend-driven events.
+Real-time gifting enables creators and promoters to generate immediate revenue during streams, while high engagement helps build loyal communities and drive virality.

 Limitations